Warren Worthington III: Archangel returns

 In X-Force vol. 3 #4, Warren is brutally attacked by a mind-controlled Wolfsbane.
 During the attack, Wolfsbane rips Warren's wings off and runs away, taking the wings with her.
-It is revealed by Elixir that Warren's wings, despite appearing fully organic, are actually still techno-organic constructs that he is unable to regenerate.
+Elixir reveals that Warren's wings, despite appearing fully organic, are actually still techno-organic constructs that he is unable to regenerate.
 Wolfsbane later delivers the wings to the Purifiers, who are seeking the Apocalypse Strain, the techno-organics which comprise Warren's wings.
 The Purifiers use the Apocalypse Strain to modify an army of Purifier agents, giving them the same metallic wings that Archangel once had.
-Meanwhile, although Elixir is able to heal all of Warren's injuries, he cannot regrow his wings due to interference from the Apocalypse Strain.
+Although Elixir is able to heal all of Warren's injuries, he cannot regrow his wings due to interference from the Apocalypse Strain.
 Later in the story, Warren is gripped by a series of excruciating seizures that not only mysteriously regenerate his techno-organic wings, but also transform him back into Apocalypse's version of Death/Archangel, complete with blue skin and a techno-organic version of his uniform.

 X-Force attacks Archangel, who eventually asks for relief from the pain of losing his wings and transforming into Archangel.
 Archangel escapes, to take revenge on the Purifiers, and at their headquarters he slaughters most of them in a blood-maddened rage.
 Once the battle is over, he reverts to his normal Caucasian, feather-winged appearance.
 He comments to Wolverine that he can still feel the metal wings inside him, and that they want to come out again.
 According to Elixir, Warren's transformation is permanent, implying that he is fully capable of transforming back into Archangel again at any time.